aliasyeda/SystemTron-Analog-Digital-Clock/README.md

 ## 🖥️ How to Run the Project

+# 🖥️ How to Run the Project

-1. Check if Python is installed: python --version
+Check if Python is installed:
+python --version

 java
 Copy
 Edit

-2. Install Tkinter (if not already installed): pip install tk
+Install Tkinter (if not already installed): pip install tk

 lua
 Copy
 Edit

-3. Run the digital clock:
+Run the digital clock:
 python digital_clock.py

 lua
 Copy
 Edit

-4. Run the analog clock:
+Run the analog clock:
 python analog_clock.py

-yaml
 Copy
 Edit

 ---